Yuli Gurriel Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.3 K/9, the sixth-best in MLB.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in the league.

-- The Orioles have the 15th-ranked team ERA among all MLB pitching staffs (4.13).
+- The Orioles' 4.14 team ERA ranks 16th across all MLB pitching staffs.

-- Orioles pitchers combine to allow 108 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- Gibson looks for his 10th win when he gets the start for the Orioles, his 20th of the season.
-He is 9-6 with a 4.60 ERA and 89 strikeouts in 109 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.